ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 1. What is Node?
 2. Running Node
-3. Syntax differences between Node and browser side JavaScript
-4. Other Important Differences between Node and Browser JavaScript
-5. File System Access with Async Operations
+3. File System Access with Async Operations
-6. More on Async Functions
+4. More on Async Functions

 ## **1.0 What is Node**